5afe/contract-proxy-kit/README.md

 const cpk = await CPK.create(/* ... */);
 const txObject = await cpk.execTransactions([
   {
-    operation: CPK.CALL, // Not needed because this is the default value.
+    operation: CPK.Call, // Not needed because this is the default value.
     data: '0x', // Not needed because this is the default value.
     to: '0x90f8bf6a479f320ead074411a4b0e7944ea8c9c1',
     value: `${1e18}`,
   },
   {
-    operation: CPK.CALL, // Not needed because this is the default value.
+    operation: CPK.Call, // Not needed because this is the default value.
     data: '0x', // Not needed because this is the default value.
     to: '0xffcf8fdee72ac11b5c542428b35eef5769c409f0',
     value: `${1e18}`,